FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 Sometimes the AI take over and lead the formation - I am leader what gives? :

-- note that the AI don't know if you have actual engine trouble or not but determine this if you are flying too slow or
+land - note that the AI don't know if you have actual engine trouble or not but determine this if you are flying

 The Fighter/Bombers that I am meant to escort are not at the rendezvous point - where are they? :